 The DCC receives it, completes Non-Critical Service Request processing and sends a ‘Disable Privacy PIN on Electricity Smart Meter’ (ECS14) Command to the Electricity Smart Meter or a ‘Disable Privacy PIN to Gas Smart Meter’ (GCS11) Command to the Gas Smart Meter.

-The Smart Meter receives the Command, executes it by disabling the Privacy PIN and sends a Response to the DCC.
+The Smart Meter receives the Command, executes it nby disabling the Privacy PIN and sends a Response to the DCC.
 The DCC receives it and sends a Service Response (SRV 3.5) to the Supplier.

 The Supplier informs the Energy Consumer that the Privacy PIN has been disabled.
 This communication is via an out-of-band process.
 The Energy Consumer is now free to create a new Privacy PIN, if they wish to do so.
 If the Energy Consumer wishes to create a new Privacy PIN, they use the Smart Meter’s User Interface to create the new Privacy PIN.

+The ‘Disable Privacy PIN’ Service Request (SRV 3.5) is not available to SMETS1 devices.

 Request Customer Identification Number

-If an Other User wishes to access the Energy Consumer’s Consumption Data, it must obtain consent from the Energy Consumer for the purpose of demonstrating compliance with the Data Protection Act.
+If an Other User wishes to access the Energy Consumer’s Consumption Data from a SMETS2+ smart metering system, it must obtain consent from the Energy Consumer for the purpose of demonstrating compliance with the Data Protection Act.
 This process describes how the Other User could go about collecting such evidence.

 The Other User composes a ‘Request Customer Identification Number’ Service Request (SRV 9.1) and sends it to the DCC.
 The Service Request includes a 4 digit CIN that has been issued by the Other User.
+The Service Request ‘Request Customer Identification Number’ (SRV9.1) is not available to SMETS1 smart metering systems.

 The DCC receives it, completes Non-Critical Service Request processing and sends a ‘Send CIN to Electricity Smart Meter’ (ECS50) Command to the Electricity Smart Meter or ‘Send CIN to Gas Smart Meter’ (GCS36) Command to the Gas Smart Meter.